 - A key definition defines the schema of a tag and includes a namespace, tag key, and tag value type.

 - Tag Value

-- The tag value is the value the user applying the tag adds to the tag key.
+- The tag value is the value that the user applying the tag adds to the tag key.
 Tag values support two data types: strings and lists of strings.
 You can define a list of values for the user to select from when you define the tag key, or you can allow the user to enter any value when the tag is applied to the resource.
 If you select a string tag value when you create the key, the user can leave the value blank when they apply the key.